This is Golfer Geeks’ review of the Taylormade SIM2 Driver.

 Why Consider the SIM2 driver

-The SIM2 driver is a stellar performer and is now on sale everywhere.
-I'm a bargain hunter and the SIM2 is still expensive, but less expensive now, and worth a look if you need an upgrade.
+It’s on sale everywhere.
+I’m a bargain hunter and the SIM2 is still expensive, but less expensive now, and worth a look if you need an upgrade.

 Features & Benefits